MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdocument-subject-vb.md

-﻿---
+---
-Description: 'The Subject property is a null-terminated string that contains the contents of the subject field on the cover page of the fax.' ms.assetid: '10aed55b-e57b-4ae1-8cda-bb54ecc8abdb'
+Description: The Subject property is a null-terminated string that contains the contents of the subject field on the cover page of the fax. ms.assetid: 10aed55b-e57b-4ae1-8cda-bb54ecc8abdb
-title: 'FaxDocument.Subject property'
+title: FaxDocument.Subject property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDocument.Subject property